tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-how-to-search-for-data.md

 2222[2222

 Brackets are also required for ranges.
-If you want to return all the rows where any of characters is 2 or 3, you can&#8217;t do this
+If you want to return all the rows where any of characters is 2 or 3, you can't do this

 sql
 SELECT * FROM TestLike